 In order to receive credit approval for your overseas study program, you need to submit a request via your SMART application.
-When you complete all of the 'STUDENT' fields in the Faculty Approval questionnaire, your Faculty receives an alert to complete your request.
+When you complete and submit the Faculty Approval (Request) questionnaire, your Faculty receives an alert to complete your request.
 Credit approval can take up to 8 weeks to be completed.

 For some program types (such as study tours), your credit approval is confirmed before you are accepted into the program.
 If you're not sure, check your SMART application.

 Many programs require students obtain full-time credit for their participation.
 In most cases, full-time credit is interpreted as:

 Program duration Full-time credit Study tour 3-6 units International Summer or Winter School 3-6 units Semester exchange 9-12 units per semester (host university may have a minimum enrolment) Internship, placement, work-integrated learning Where units do not apply, "full time" can be determined by the contact hours required of the program

 Students with a disability may be able to participate in programs on a part-time basis.
-See 'Students with a disability' in Study Overseas basics for more info.
+See 'Students with a disability' below for more information.

 Visas, travel and accommodation